the-other-mariana/the-other-mariana.github.io/_posts/2023-02-24-generalizing-the-qr-system.markdown

         The `np.random.normal(loc, scale, size)` defines as `loc` the center of the distribution, around which the 68% of all randoms generated will fall into.
 We defined mean = 0 in the proof of concept program, and then all those numbers are generated in a range [-1, 1], **centered at mean = 0**.
 Then, the array gets moved to a domain of range [0, 1], meaning the center is now at **0.5 or 127 in a scale of 0 to 255**.
 From this, we can conclude that for the general program, and for any host image, the center or mean of the gaussian noise must be $\mu = 0$.

+        The following image shows the results from shifting $\mu$ to values -0.5, 0 and 0.5, and keeping a standard deviation of $\sigma = 0.5$.

         ![img]({{site.url}}/img/5/mean-tests.png)

     - Std dev = 0.5. **Conclusion: always 0.5**